 Almost half of U.S. CEOs see the vaccines’ availability as having a major impact in 2021.
 Widespread vaccine distribution would eliminate worst-case scenarios and allow them to better plan for the short term.

-“The vaccine alone may not provide enough momentum to restore the economy to sustainable growth,” Ataman Ozyildirim, director of economic research and global research chair at The Conference Board told The Balance via phone.
+“The vaccine alone may not provide enough momentum to restore the economy to sustainable growth,” Ataman Ozyildirim, director of economic research and global research chair at the Conference Board told The Balance via phone.
 “The pandemic has created a downward spiral that will be difficult to come out of.
 Any recovery will depend on having a clearer idea of the return to demand in the services economy: malls, accommodation, entertainment, etc. Consumers may be so psychologically affected that they won’t go back.”

 The Bottom Line

 Vaccines can help end recessions under the right circumstances.
 Enough people must be willing to get vaccinated to achieve herd immunity, and once that level is reached, businesses and consumers must return to prior levels of economic activity.
-Although none of this is certain, the history of vaccinations in the U.S. indicates that those fighting COVID-19 could make a huge contribution to restoring economic health in the country.
+Although none of this is certain, the history of vaccinations in the United States indicates that those fighting COVID-19 could make a huge contribution to restoring economic health in the country.